-Course in Performing Allied Health Tasks and Supporting People with Disability 335 hours Standard 1 for AQTF Standards for Accredited Courses Successful completion of this course provides participants with the skills and knowledge to: Work with people with disability Perform delegated or allocated allied health tasks within the disability sector Develop an understanding of the National Disability Insurance Scheme (NDIS) and work within an NDIS service environment Support the safety of people with disability through identifying and reporting abuse and/or family violence Standards 1 and 2 AQTF Standards for Accredited Courses As demand for allied health services increases under the National Disability Insurance Scheme (NDIS), there is a need for new workforces and service models that make the best use of available skills, particularly in rural and regional areas.
+1. Nomenclature Standard 1 AQTF Standards for Accredited Courses 1.1 Name of the qualification Course in Performing Allied Health Tasks and Supporting People with Disability 1.2 Nominal duration of the course 335 hours Vocational or educational outcomes of the course Standard 1 for AQTF Standards for Accredited Courses 2.1 Purpose of the course Successful completion of this course provides participants with the skills and knowledge to: Work with people with disability Perform delegated or allocated allied health tasks within the disability sector Develop an understanding of the National Disability Insurance Scheme (NDIS) and work within an NDIS service environment Support the safety of people with disability through identifying and reporting abuse and/or family violence 3.
+Development of the course Standards 1 and 2 AQTF Standards for Accredited Courses 3.1 Industry /enterprise/ community needs As demand for allied health services increases under the National Disability Insurance Scheme (NDIS), there is a need for new workforces and service models that make the best use of available skills, particularly in rural and regional areas.
 Victoria's Supervision and Delegation Framework for Allied Health Assistants and The Support Workforce in Disability states that "greater use of allied health assistants and more effective use of the disability support workforce will increase allied health workforce capacity and sustainability in the disability sector; and improve the system's capacity to meet the community's needs into the future.
 While the role of the allied health assistant is not new, there are significant opportunities to expand the roles and use of allied health assistants in disability services.
-There are also significant opportunities for disability support workers and community care workers assist with allied health therapy under the supervision and delegation of an allied health professional."
+There are also significant opportunities for disability support workers and community care workers to work more closely with allied health professionals and assist with allied health therapy under the supervision and delegation of an allied health professional."